EngineersNeedArt/Mooncraft2000/README.md

 I suspect the last, best chance of performance improvement is through Web Assembly.
 At this point I think Web Assembly is beyond my abilities.
 I have written the voxel algorithm in C before but how to compile for Web, expose an API, call into this API &hellip; I have no idea.

 For reasons I don't understand, the frame-rate seems to slow down as you play when on Chrome (I'm testing on Mac OS).
 This does not happen on Safari.
 I have found though that if I refresh the page on Chrome, the frame-rate comes back up to what I expect.
 That *feels* to me like perhaps the garbage is not being taken out and we are resource starved, but I'm only guessing.

+I had noticed in development that having a clip on the Canvas seemed to slow down Chrome much more than Safari.
+(I had tried to get rid of the clipping, perhaps it crept back into the code.)

 Mobile, I confess, was an after-thought.
 I tried somewhat to make the game playable on mobile by providing on-screen buttons for controlling the craft.
 It didn't make a lot of sense though when I tried it on my phone &mdash; it was so small.
 I have not tried it on an iPad but I am not sure there is much of an audience on that configuration.